ACanalejo/politicalculture_unilu2024/README.md

 The presentation must follow the same structure as the research proposal and make explicit references to the changes made in response to the lecturer's feedback.
 It must last a maximum of 15 minutes and will be followed by an open discussion.

-The presentation slides must be uploaded to the folder *Presentations* in OLAT at the beginning of the week of the last Block, **by Monday 6th of May at noon (12:00)**.
+The presentation slides must be uploaded to the folder *Presentations* in OLAT at the beginning of the week of the last Block, **by Wednesday 8th of May at noon (12:00)**.
 This will allow students and the lecturer to prepare comments in advance.
 The name of the slides file should be *presentation_slides_YOURSURNAME* (e.g., *presentation_slides_CANALEJO*).

 #### 7. Serve as discussant